 The purpose of our Operations Group is to fly, train to fly, and support the flying operation of the aircraft assigned to the 158th Fighter Wing.
-Since 1986 our Green Mountain Boys have flown the F-16 (Fighting Falcon).
-Soon we will lead the Air National Guard transition to the 5th Generation F-35 (Lightening Two).
-Our Operations Group is made up of the 134th Fighter Squadron and the 158th Operations Support Squadron.
+Since 1986, our Green Mountain Boys have flown the F-16 (Fighting Falcon).
+The Air National Guard began their transition to the 5th Generation F-35 (Lightning II) in 2019.
+The 158th Operations Group is made up of the 134th Fighter Squadron and the 158th Operations Support Squadron.

 - Aircrew training – Track the upgrade and reoccurring training for our pilots.
 They also work with scheduling to ensure members that require training are scheduled for the events that they need.

 - Scheduling – Assigns the pilots to the flight and training schedules after coordination with the Director of Operations and Aircrew Training